dresdner353/jbhasd/API.md

   ]
 }
 ```
-The above shows us three controls on this device.
+The above status call shows us three controls on this device.
 Two switches and one temp/humidity sensor.

-### Turn on/off switches
+### Turn On/Off Switches
 To turn on the Desk Lamp control, we would send a JSON payload to the /control function.
-In that JSON payload would be a controls array and in that a single object with name set to "Desk Lamp" and state set to 1 (on).
+In that JSON payload would be a controls array with a single object specifying the name "Desk Lamp" and desired state of 1 (on).

 ```
 curl -XPOST 'http://192.168.12.251/control' -d '